 22. I want to use the radial menu, but the mouse with right stick is too slow to pick items in it

 To use the radial menu, we recommend to turn on the Radial menu mode on mouse.
 To change it and save the regular layout, please follow these steps:

 - Pick the key that activates radial menu: for example, if you need to press and hold D-pad Up to open the radial menu, assign this button to some keyboard key, let it be T

-- Now choose the Shift layer and make T a Shift modifier
+- Now choose the Shift layer and make T a Jump to Shift key

 - Proceed to Mouse sub-config

-- Assign Right Stick to mouse moves, and unmap mouse moves.
+- Assign Right Stick to mouse moves, and mute mouse moves.
 Open Advanced mouse settings

 - Check Radial menu mode to turn it on, and set the Deadzone for mouse, if needed

 - Adjust other settings and Apply the config